ndrean/phoenix_solid/README.md

 It starts as a normal Phoenix SSR app with a login to authenticate the user.
 We used a simple Google One Tap login.

 The SPA will commmunicate with the Phoenix node through an authenticated websocket.
-Channels will be set up to maintain the state of the SPA as well as push information from the backend to the SPA.
+Channels will be set up to maintain the state of the SPA as well as push or broadcast information from the backend to the SPA.

 What are the differences between the two options?